A Story of Hashimoto’s Remission

 Thank you for following my research.
-On this post, you will find my Hashimoto’s journey.
-It is my sincere hope if you have suffered from fatigue, hair loss, brain fog, weight management, dry skin, depression, muscle aches, and the countless other symptoms, that your life will be changed for the better after implementing the research I’ve uncovered.
-It can help you do what most doctors and most clinicians would consider impossible, to put Hashimoto’s into remission.
+It is my sincere hope if you have suffered from fatigue, hair loss, brain fog, weight gain/loss, dry skin, depression, muscle aches, and countless of other symptoms, that your life will be changed for the better after implementing the research I’ve uncovered.
+It can help you do what most doctors and most clinicians would consider impossible—to put Hashimoto’s into remission.

-People with hypertension were told to eat a low-sodium diet, people with high cholesterol were supposed to reduce their fat intake, and Type 2 diabetics could essentially reverse their condition by eating foods with low glycemic indexes and losing weight.
+People with hypertension were told to eat a low-sodium diet; people with high cholesterol were supposed to reduce their fat intake; Type 2 diabetics could essentially reverse their condition by eating foods with low glycemic indexes and by losing weight.

 In advanced cases, and if the benefits of medications outweighed the risks, the patients would be started on medications in conjunction with lifestyle interventions.